garfix/nli-go/doc/manual/system-developer/a-binding-processing-function.md

 For example

 X=1 R=3

-The key cabinet contains variable bindings that are knowledge base specific.
-They should only be used when the query is transformed into a knowledge base query.

-dbpedia: { Y=http://dbpedia.nl/byron } in-memory: { S=823 }

 At the same time, the function at hand may use a datastructure that itself is defined by a number of variables.
 These variables are from a different name space than the ones from the relation set, and should not be confused.